Least-Squares Property According to the least-squares property, t... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The least-squares property is a fundamental principle in regression analysis that states the best-fitting line minimizes the sum of the squares of the vertical distances (residuals) between the observed data points and the predicted values on the line.
-This method ensures that the overall error in predictions is as small as possible, leading to a more accurate model.
+The least-squares method is a statistical technique used to determine the best-fitting line through a set of data points.
+It works by minimizing the sum of the squares of the residuals, which are the vertical distances between the observed values and the predicted values on the regression line.
+This method ensures that the overall error in predictions is as small as possible.

 Recommended video: